GCdePaula/lua_optimizer/doc/doc.md

   x = 1
   y = y + 1
   print(x, y)
-until condition
+until y == 2*x
 ```

+Every statement contains a before state and an after state.
+The program state is given by a map of every variable to its lattice element, which we initialize with Top.

 After the second statement, we know that `x` and `y` have the lattice element `0`.
-When we get to the loop, we don't from which edge the program reached that point.
-The abstract interpretation performing the meet between all variables of all incident states, and continues with the resulting state.
+When we get to the loop, we don't know from which edge the program reached that point.

+The abstract interpretation performs the meet between all variables of all incident states, and continues with the updated state.

 Let's start with `x`.
 On the first iteration, we perform the meet between the element of `x` coming from the preceding assignment (`0`) and the element of `x` coming from the back edge (Top, as the analysis hasn't reached that point yet).
-Meet between Top and `0` is `0`, so we continue our analysis as if `x` is `0`.
+Meet between Top and `0` is `0`, so we continue our analysis with `x` being `0`.
 We may find out that is not true later in the analysis.

 After that first statement, `x` has the lattice element `1` because we assign the value `1` to `x`.
-When we reach the bottom, as `condition` is not known, we need to consider the possibility of repeating the loop's body.
-Back at the loop's top, we perform the meet operator again.
+When we reach the bottom, as the condition evaluates to false, we need to follow the edge that goes back to the loop's top and repeat the loop's body.
+Back at the top, we perform the meet operator again.
 Now the lattice element of `x` can be `0` (if it came from outside the loop) or `1` (if it came from the back edge).

 The meet operator between the elements `0` and `1` is Bottom.
-As such, we come to the conclusion our first assumption was incorrect: `x` is not constant at the loop's top.
-If we were to add `print` there, the value of `x` would depend on which iteration the loop is at.
-However, after the first assignment, `x` goes back to having a known value.
-So, at that point, our assumption was correct: `x` is constant at the print statement.
+As such, we conclude `x` is not constant at the loop's top.
+However, after the first assignment, `x` goes back to having a single possible value.
+So, after the assignment, `x` is constant.

 Now, let's analyse `y`.
 On the first iteration, we perform the meet between the element of `y` coming from the preceding assignment (`0`) and the element of `y` coming from the back edge (Top, as the analysis hasn't reached that point yet).
-Meet between Top and `0` is `0`, so we continue our analysis as if `y` is `0`.
+Meet between Top and `0` is `0`, so we continue our analysis with `y` being `0`.
 We may find out that is not true later in the analysis.

-After second statement, `y` has the lattice element `1`, because we assign to `y` the value of `y` (which, at this point, is `0`) plus `1`.
-When we reach the bottom, as `condition` is not known, we need to consider the possibility of repeating the loop's body.
-Back at the loop's top, we perform the meet operator again.
+After second statement, `y` has the lattice element `1`, because the expression `y + 1` evaluates to `1`, as discussed in the previous section.
+When we reach the bottom, as the condition evaluates to false, we need to follow the edge that goes back to the loop's top and repeat the loop's body.
+ Back at the top, we perform the meet operator again.
 Now the lattice element of `y` can be `0` (if it came from outside the loop) or `1` (if it came from the back edge).

 The meet operator between the elements `0` and `1` is Bottom.
-As such, we come to the conclusion our first assumption was incorrect: `y` is not constant at the loop's top.
-Differently from `x`, however, `y` remains not constant after the second statement, because we are assigning to it a value that is, itself, not constant before that statement.
-So, at that point, our first assumption was also incorrect: `y` is not constant at the print statement.
+As such, we conclude `y` is not constant.
+At the second assignment statement, the expression `y + 1` evaluates to Bottom, because (at that point) `y` equals Bottom.
+So we assign Bottom to `y`, concluding that after that statement `y` is also Bottom, and as such is not constant.

-Let's look into a more interesting example, from Click et al [3]:
+Let's look into a more interesting example, from Click et al [3].
+Let's assume `condition` evaluates to Bottom, and as such we don't know how many times (or even if) that loop will repeat

 ```
 x = 1